 A Revolution of the Sun tells the story of one momentous year through the eyes of the people who lived it.
 It is not only their stories, but also the anatomy of a nation in flux.
 Ambitious, powerful, irresistible, it is the work of a writer at the peak of his powers and once again demonstrates Pears to be a great contemporary novelist.

-As an adult he moves to an English city where he builds a new life, working as a gardener.
+As an adult he moves away from the country of his childhood to an English city where he builds a new life, working as a gardener.
 He meets Mel, they have children.
 He believes he has found happiness - and love - of a sort.

 Tim Pears is the author of five novels: In the Place of Fallen Leaves (which won the Hawthornden Prize and the Ruth Hadden Memorial Award), In a Land of Plenty, A Revolution of the Sun, Wake Up and Blenheim Orchard.
 In a Land of Plenty was made into a ten-part BBC TV series.
 Tim Pears has also received the Lannan Award in the USA.
 He lives in Oxford.